 Cenotes are limestone sinkholes that are filled with fresh water, fish, and beautiful moss.

 While I primarily explored Playa del Carmen cenotes by swimming, you can easily snorkel or scuba many of them.

-Some of the best cenotes around Playa del Carmen are Cenote Azul, Chikin-Ha, Crisitano, and Jardin del Eden (my personal favorite).
+Some of the best cenotes in the area are Cenote Azul, Chikin-Ha, Crisitano, and Jardin del Eden (my personal favorite).

 #6 Book a Caving Tour